 license activate <activation key>

 BTW, two of the install times this activation did not work and connect was in the error message.
 Turns out I did not do the right default gateway.
 This also means you have an expired license and that means you cannot use Fusion.
-So use this command on the console:
+This was due to my entering a bad gateway, and in the next install I did not do that so all worked fine.
+But if you have this issue, use this command on the console:

 route create default 192.168.9.100

 Now do the license activation again and it should worked fine.

 Once it is done you can use the following command to make sure.

 Which again on mine shows the following.

 Notice how fixing the license also fixed the critical alert?